lgrandperrin/FrenchRoulette/README.md

 [GitHub Link](https://www.github.com/lgrandperrin/Roulette/)

 The goal of that project is to implements the french roulette in Java language.

+This game was made in binomial as part of a university project.

 The application is in French.

 ## Prerequisites